 We sometimes undertake longer cruise in company, for 1, 2 or 3 weeks (or longer!) depending on members' availability.
 Designed to share the experience of navigating the waters west of the Mull of Kintyre, and Ardnamurchan, and passage planning around the tidal seas of the Mull of Kintyre and West Coast of Scotland, these cruises are agreed and planned by those wishing to take part on a year to year basis.
 They are usually beyond the Clyde and in recent years have taken in Northern Ireland, the Outer Hebrides, Skye and the Western and Small Isles as well as Crinan Canal.

-Cruising group information is also shared within the cruising Facebook page, available to LSC members.
+Cruising group information is also shared within the cruising Facebook page, and WhatsApp group, available to LSC members.

 |LSC cruising notes, May 2017||1.25 MB|

 |Argyll Guide - March 2019||927.84 KB|

 |Update on Northen Ireland etc cruising destinations, late June 2020||175.52 KB|

 |Valaris drilling ship goes walkies - full report||2.83 MB|